ad-freiburg/elevant/docs/link_benchmark_articles.md

 - `<path_to_linking_results>` can be the path to a single NIF file that contains all benchmark articles and the predicted links or the path to a directory that contains multiple such NIF files.

+The NIF prediction reader is implemented [here](../src/prediction_readers/nif_prediction_reader.py).

 #### Linking Results in a Simple JSONL Format
-If you have linking results in a very simple jsonl format, run
+If you have linking results in a very simple JSONL format, run

     python3 link_benchmark_entities.py <experiment_name> neural_el <path_to_linking_results_file> -b <benchmark_name>